Amazon Paperback

 “No. The task for Ms. Hargreaves’ essay was to design a project to address any social issue.
 You chose suicide.
 Not as the social issue, but as a solution.”

 “People should not be stopped when they want to kill themselves,” Mr. Knowles reads from my essay.
 “They should in fact be encouraged.
 Every person has the ability to make decisions.
-This should be respected.
-Suicide is a person’s prerogative.
-People should not say it is a wrong act or a cowardly decision.
-People should not even say it is a brave decision.
-It is only a decision, made by a person for themselves.”
+This should be respected.”

 His eyes trail out the window.
 He turns back to me with an expression I don’t get.